Topology of random geometric complexes: a survey: Extending to manifolds

 \section{Extending to manifolds}

 In sections \ref{sec:connectivity}-\ref{sec:morse_distance} the distributions studied are supported on $d$-dimensional subsets of $\R^d$.
 The work in \cite{BM14} studied the same type of problems for the case where the distributions are supported on a closed $m$-dimensional manifold embedded in $\R^d$ ($m<d$).
+In \cite{bob_vanishing} the flat torus was studied as a special case of a Riemannian manifold, and this was extended later to compact (smooth) Riemannian manifolds in \cite{bobrowski2017random}.
+In this section we will limit the discussion to the \cech complex, although some of the results (in particular the behavior in the subcritical and critical regimes) could be similarly generalized.